danielkinpara/RepData_PeerAssessment2/PA2_template.md

 #### 3.1 Economic impacts

-The following code will produce the graph of five events that caused more economic damages.
-Since the impacts have two categories, a panel will three graphs is presented.
-The graphs computes the properties damages, the crops damages, and the sum of both.
-It's important to notice that the graph *Total* is the sum of the overall economic damages due to any weather event.
-It doesn't represent the simple sum of the graph *Properties* and graph *Crops*.
-The graphs show the damage in terms of billion of dollars.
+The following code produced the graph of five events that caused more economic damages.
+Since the impacts have two categories, a panel with three graphs was presented.
+The graphs computed the properties damages, the crops damages, and the sum of both.
+It's important to notice that the graph *Total* was the sum of the overall economic damages due to any weather event.
+It didn't represent the simple sum of the graph *Properties* and graph *Crops*.
+The graphs presented the damage in terms of billion of dollars.

 ```r